Orange, California: Climate

-The period of April through November is warm and dry with average high temperatures of 74 to 84 °F and lows of 52 to 64 °F. The period of November through March is somewhat rainy, as shown in the table to right.

-The Orange County area is also subject to the phenomena typical of a microclimate.
+The period of April through November is warm and dry with average high temperatures of 74 to 84 °F and lows of 52 to 64 °F. The period of November through March is somewhat rainy, as shown in the table to the right.The Orange County area is also subject to the phenomena typical of a microclimate.
 As such, the temperatures can vary as much as 18 F-change between inland areas and the coast, with a temperature gradient of over 1 °F per mile (0.3 °C/km) from the coast inland.
-California also has a weather phenomenon called "June Gloom" or "May Gray", which sometimes brings overcast or foggy skies in the morning on the coast, but usually gives way to sunny skies by noon, during late spring and early summer.
+California also has a weather phenomenon called "June Gloom" or "May Gray," which sometimes brings overcast or foggy skies in the morning on the coast.
+Usually, it gives way to sunny skies by noon during late spring and early summer.

-The Orange County area averages 15 in of precipitation annually, which mainly occurs during the winter and spring (November thru April) with generally light rain showers, but sometimes as heavy rainfall and thunderstorms.
-Coastal Torrance receives slightly less rainfall, while the mountains receive slightly more.
-Snowfall is extremely rare in the city basin, but the mountains in the surrounding areas receive snowfall every winter.
+The Orange County area averages 15 in of precipitation annually, which mainly occurs during the winter and spring (November through April) with generally light rain showers, but sometimes as heavy rainfall and thunderstorms.
+Coastal Torrance receives slightly less rainfall, while the mountains receive somewhat more.
+Snowfall is infrequent in the city basin, but the mountains in the surrounding areas receive snowfall every winter.

 Cityscape

-Old Towne, Orange Historic District, a one square-mile around the original plaza, contains many of the original structures built in the period after the city's incorporation.
-It is a vibrant commercial district, containing Orange County's oldest operating bank and the oldest operating soda fountain.
+Old Towne, Orange Historic District, a one square mile around the original plaza, contains many of the original structures built in the period after the city's incorporation.
+It is a vibrant commercial district containing Orange County's oldest operating bank and many dining and retail amenities.
 The Historic District was listed on the National Register of Historic Places in 1997, and is the largest National Register District in California.
-The Old Towne Preservation Association is a non-profit organization dedicated to maintaining the district.
+The Old Towne Preservation Association is a non-profit organization that maintains the district.

-Orange is unique among the region and the state in that it has the second largest concentration of historic buildings.
+Orange is unique among the region and the state because it has the second largest concentration of historic buildings.
 A list of all of the buildings and sites in Orange appears in the National Register of Historic Places.
 The Civic Center was designed by Welton Becket in 1963.

 Though Orange is now a fully developed city, there are still several unincorporated portions of land within the city that have not yet been annexed, including El Modena and North El Modena, Orange Park Acres, and Olive.

+Biogeography

+The most common native species: Hairy Sand Verbena, Red Sand Verbena, and Pink Sand Verbena.

 Demographics

+Orange was first listed as a city in the 1880 United States census.